guardian/editorial-tools-user-telemetry-service/README.md

 ## Sending tracking events

+### Data privacy

+The storage, retention and usage of tracked user data is determined by the Guardian's privacy policies.
+These document should be considered the source of truth for any data privacy questions.
+Especially relevant, given tracking is intended for internal tools, is the "Employee privacy policy" and the "Use of Cookies and Usage Insights" section.
+These policies can be accessed by Guardian employees via Spike.

+**If there are any doubts about a particular use-case, always consult the Data Protection Officer (DPO).**

 ### User Telemetry Client

 Events are intended to be sent via the [User Telemetry Client package](./projects/user-telemetry-client), using